 There is a crueler twist for mothers in there, who end up comparing their careers with that of their child-free female friends or of men, feeling even more underachieving and possibly like their best efforts will not matter.

 Sorry LinkedIn, you are doing me more harm than good so it’s goodbye for now.
 I will go back to my dormant state and awaken when it is time to look for my new job.
-At that point, I will update my profile photo, add some jazzy description to my CV and implement my very own marketing strategy.
+At that point, I will update my profile photo, add some jazzy description to my CV and implement my very own self-boasting strategy.
 Until then, ciao.